krsdata/programmerlab/wp-content/plugins/likebtn-like-button/readme.txt

 18. WooCommerce

 == Changelog ==

+= 2.6.36 =
+* Fix - Fixed JS on MyCRED hooks page.

+= 2.6.35 =
+* Change - WP 5.7 compatibility.

+= 2.6.34 =
+* Change - Load styles and JS only on Like Button admin pages to avoid conflicts with other plugins.

+= 2.6.33 =
+* Change - Improved code quality.

+= 2.6.32 =
+* Fix - Fixed host check security issue.
+* Fix - Fixed unescaped SQL parameter issues.

+= 2.6.31 =
+* Fix - WP 5.6 compatibility.

+= 2.6.30 =
+* Fix - Fixed JS error on Buttons tab.

+= 2.6.29 =
+* Fix - Fixed warning when saving votes for BuddyPress activities.

+= 2.6.28 =
+* Fix - Fixed posts without a title in Statistics.

+= 2.6.27 =
+* Fix - Fixed 'Cannot redeclare inet_to_bits()' error.

+= 2.6.26 =
+* Fix - BuddyPress 6 compatibility.

+= 2.6.25 =
+* Change - WordPress 5.4 compatibility.

+= 2.6.24 =
+* Fix - Fixed bbPress error: Too few arguments to function bbp_format_buddypress_notifications

+= 2.6.23 =
+* Change - Do not show elements with both zero likes and dislikes in widgets.

+= 2.6.22 =
+* Change - Clarified Show Info Notices option in Settings.

+= 2.6.21 =
+* Change - Remove follow buttons in the plugin admin sidebar.

+= 2.6.20 =
+* Fix - Escape brackets in shortcodes.

+= 2.6.19 =
+* Add - Automatically fix votes table collation in widget in case of "Illegal mix of collations" error.

+= 2.6.18 =
+* Add - Added Telegram to sharing.
+* Fix - Fixed map when clicking on User IP in Votes.

+= 2.6.17 =
+* Fix - Fixed BuddyPress notifications text.

+= 2.6.16 =
+* Add - Integration with GamiPress.

+= 2.6.15 =
+* Add - Allow to export item details in Votes: ID, Title, URL, Type.
+* Add - Display Ultmate Member users in Likeв By User widget.
+* Add - Display proper user names in Votes.
+* Fix - Export full titles in Votes.
+* Fix - Fixed custom post types in MyCRED.
+* Fix - Fixed BuddyPress realtime notifications.
+* Fix - Fixed configuring like button in Ultmate Member users list.

+= 2.6.14 =
+* Add - WordPress 5.1 compatibility.

+= 2.6.13 =
+* Add - WordPress 5.0 compatibility.

+= 2.6.12 =
+* Add - "Text when there are no items" option added to the Most liked content widget
+* Fix - Change BudyPress placeholders to avoid 404 error in options on some hostings

+= 2.6.11 =
+* Add - Initial random likes option in Settings
+* Add - BuddyPress option to hide Votes filter in activity stream
+* Add - [likebtn_category_likes] shortcode to display total likes for category
+* Add - Automatically check max_input_vars
+* Add - Cloudflare IP range auto update

+= 2.6.10 =
+* Add - GDPR compliance

+= 2.6.9 =
+* Add - Option to notify admin by email on new votes (see Settings tab)

+= 2.6.8 =
+* Add - Export User Email when exporting votes to CSV

+= 2.6.7 =
+* Fix - user_logged_in_alert parameter now is taken into account in the shortcode

+= 2.6.6 =
+* Add - Interface improvements

+= 2.6.5 =
+* Fix - Minor bug fixes

+= 2.6.4 =
+* Add - Interface tuning

+= 2.6.3 =
+* Add - Admin panel sidebar tuning

+= 2.6.2 =
+* Add - Slovenian and Belarusian language
+* Fix - Og description fix in BuddyPress

+= 2.6.1 =
+* Fix - Custom theme issue in WP 4.9

+= 2.6.0 =
+* Add - Votes date range in The Most Liked Content Widget

+= 2.5.4 =
+* Fix - Fixed importing settings

+= 2.5.3 =
+* Fix - Minor bug fixes

+= 2.5.2 =
+* Add - Like button removed from the edit post admin page
+* Fix - Fixed displaying gravatars in the Like Box

+= 2.5.1 =
+* Add - Plan is automatically synced on upgrade now

+= 2.5.0 =
+* Add - Chain settings copying: if for example for Post the "Copy Settings From" option is set to Page and for Page the "Copy Settings From" option is set to Comments, settings for Post will be copied from Comments.
+* Add - Current website language is set as default language for Like Button Rating on installation
+* Add - If your server incorrectly sets HTTP_X_FORWARDED_FOR header to server IP address plugin will use client's IP

+= 2.4.0 =
+* Add - Counter animation option
+* Add - Voting animation option
+* Add - Button background color after voting for the custom theme
+* Add - Vertical layout option
+* Add - New languages: Bosnian, Serbian, Slovak
+* Add - 14 new themes
+* Add - All the Like button parameters made available in the shortcode

+= 2.3.5 =
+* Add - Exporting votes from Votes tab
+* Add - WPML compatibility
+* Add - PHP 7 compatibility
+* Add - Added [likebtn_user_votes] shortcode

+= 2.3.4 =
+* Fix - WP 4.7.3 compatibility fix

+= 2.3.3 =
+* Add - Removed CloudFlare option - now CloudFlare id detected automatically by IP
+* Add - Filtering votes by country on Votes tab
+* Update - Updated CloudFlare IP ranges
+* Fix - Liked bbPress posts were were not showing in the Liked content section on my UltimateMember profile
+* Fix - Fixed Votes tab in Multisite mode

 = 2.3.2 =
 * Add - Counter format: comma, period, 3.7K, 15M (Buttons » Counter)